-Students interested in the B.F.A. in Acting are expected to complete the theater core, first-year foundation during their first year of study.
+Students interested in the B.F.A. in performance are expected to complete the theater core, first-year foundation during their first year of study.
 Interviews for all Theater Division specialized B.F.A. programs are held annually in the spring.
 Admission to this specialized B.F.A. program is by application, interview and audition only.
 All theater majors are required to attain a minimum grade of C (2.0) in any theater course required for graduation.

 Change of Program Policy

-Admission to the B.F.A.
-Acting program is by application, interview and audition only.
+Admission to the B.F.A. performance program is by application, interview and audition only.
 Upon successful admission, change of major paperwork should be initiated by the student at the Theater Division Office or the College of Fine Arts Dean’s Office.

 Admission to the B.F.A.
-Acting Program is by application, interview and audition only.
+Performance Program is by application, interview and audition only.
 After acceptance to the University, program acceptance and placement will depend on the faculty’s assessment of the candidates potential to succeed.
-The Acting Program rarely accepts a transfer beyond the sophomore year, as there are three required years of studio classes that can only be completed in a linear progression.
+The Performance Program rarely accepts a transfer beyond the sophomore year, as there are three required years of studio classes that can only be completed in a linear progression.
 Transfer students should be prepared to present a transcript, resume and a formal audition as early in the spring semester as possible.
 In most cases, transferring students should be prepared to make up some of the foundation coursework.

 Opportunities Upon Graduation

-Graduating acting majors have the skill set necessary to craft vivid and specific performances in any medium.
+Graduating performance majors have the skill set necessary to craft vivid and specific performances in any medium.
 They are prepared with the business acumen and audition skills that will ready them to complete for entry-level professional acting work.
 Many seniors are offered internships upon graduation.
 Students are also prepared for acceptance into graduate studies, including M.F.A.
 Professional Actor Training Programs or an M.A. in Theater Studies.